 How Are Personal Injury Cases Closed?

 Personal injury cases are usually closed in one of two ways, either the plaintiff accepts a settlement offer, or the case goes to trial.
-During trial, the case is decided either by a jury or the ruling judge.
+During the trial, the case is decided either by a jury or the ruling judge.
 However, many injured individuals choose to settle because it saves them time and money by not having to go to court.

 While a settlement can be a good alternative to the lengthy and often confusing Georgia trial system, a settlement can be a problem when the amount does not appropriately cover your damages.

-Injured individuals might wonder if they can reopen their case after their injury turns out being more severe and costly than they originally expected.
+Injured individuals might wonder if they can reopen their case after their injury turns out to be more severe and costly than they originally expected.
 In most cases, a personal injury case cannot be reopened, especially if you agreed to a settlement offer prior.
 This is because, during the settlement agreement, the defendant’s lawyer likely had you sign a release of liability.
 If a case goes to trial, the outcome of the trial dictates if the case can be reopened later.

 What is a Release of Liability?